-Statistics are produced from the annual survey of revenues and expenditures for multidwelling buildings that give details on revenues and expenditures and long-term borrowing liabilities, rateable values and renovation costs.
-Unlet dwellings in multidwelling buildings are also examined intermittently to illustrate the structure of the stock of dwellings, the number of unlet dwellings available for rent and the number of other empty dwellings.
+Statistics are produced from the annual survey of revenues and expenditures for multidwelling buildings that give details on revenues and expenditures and long-term borrowing liabilities, assessed values and renovation costs.
+Unlet dwellings in multidwelling buildings are also examined intermittently to illustrate the number of unlet dwellings available for rent and the number of other empty dwellings.